sailpoint-oss/event-trigger-examples/node-js/README.md

 # Node.js Event Trigger Client

 This folder contains an example event trigger client implemented as an express server in Node.js.
+It provides code stubs to demonstrate how to process a `FIRE_AND_FORGET` trigger type, as well as how to process a `REQUEST_RESPONSE` trigger for the `sync`, `async`, and `dynamic` response modes.

 ## Setup